GSA/centers-of-excellence/about/team.md

 layout: team
 title: Our Team
 tagline: We are a team of Federal employees with public and private sector experience in modern capabilities.
+[//]: # (Everyone is added that I was able to find a bio for.
+Victoria Wales still needs a bio)

 teams:
   - title: Centers of Excellence Leadership
     people: